DendrouLab/panpipes-tutorials/docs/ingesting_multimodal_data/ingesting_multimodal_data.md

 ### 10x metrics plots

-With the plots in the `figures/tenx_metrics`, you can evaluate the result of the `cellranger multi` results for your samples.
+With the plots in the `figures/tenx_metrics`, you can evaluate the result of the `cellranger multi` run for your samples.
 For example, one can check the sequencing quality of the samples by evaluating:
 1) the scatter plots of the number of cells vs the median umis in the log10 scale for the RNA modality.
 2) the sequencing saturation per vs Number of reads per sample for the RNA modality.